Dasatinib

 Sometimes your doctor may have to stop or lower your dose for a while depending on your blood test results.

-You carry on taking dasatinib for as long as it is working for you and side effects can be managed.
+You usually take dasatinib for as long as it is working for you and side effects can be managed.
 It is important that you do not stop taking it without talking to your doctor.

 Taking dasatinib tablets

-You should not take medicines for stomach acid (antacids) for 2 hours before or after taking dasatinib.
+- take any medicines for stomach acid or indigestion 2 hours before taking the dasatinib or 2 hours after taking the dasatinib

 Other things to remember about your tablets: